MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/get-started-with-teams-essentials.md

 ### <a name="can-i-use-an-existing-email-system-with-microsoft-teams-essentials"></a>È possibile usare un sistema di posta elettronica esistente con Microsoft Teams Essentials?

-Sì. È possibile mantenere il sistema di posta elettronica esistente e sfruttare Teams Essentials per riunioni, chat e per collaborare.
+Yes.
+You can keep your existing email system and leverage Teams Essentials to meet, chat and collaborate.

 ### <a name="can-i-connect-my-existing-calendar-solution-with-teams-essentials"></a>È possibile connettere la soluzione di calendario esistente a Teams Essentials?
-Sì. È possibile sincronizzare i calendari esistenti da Outlook.com e Google con Teams Essentials.
+Yes.
+You can sync existing calendars from Outlook.com and Google with Teams Essentials.

 Per connettere una soluzione di calendario esistente con Teams Essentials (identità AAD), seguire le istruzioni più avanti in questo articolo.